Mrudula-itsjuzme/Sticky/README.md

-# Sticky / Antigrav
+# Sticky

-Sticky (Antigrav) is a powerful, modern GTK4-based desktop note-taking and whiteboard application written in Rust.
+Sticky is a powerful, modern GTK4-based desktop note-taking and whiteboard application written in Rust.
 It goes beyond simple sticky notes by providing an infinite whiteboard mode, Pomodoro timers, code snippets, file attachments, and AI-powered meeting summaries.

 ## ✨ Features